Tamás Deutsch: Private life

 Tamás Deutsch is Jewish.
 He divorced twice.
 His second wife was Ágnes Sarolta Für, a daughter of former Minister of Defence Lajos Für, is a program organiser.
 During this marriage Deutsch took his wife's last name, so his name was Tamás Deutsch-Für between 2006 and 2008.
 He has five children.
 One of his sons, Bence Deutsch, played as a footballer for the junior team of MTK Budapest FC.

 Tamás Deutsch became chairman of MTK on 26 May 2010.
 He was one of the candidates for the post of chairman of the Hungarian Fencing Federation in 2012, but lost to Zsolt Csampa.

 Twitter incident

 After the Őszöd speech, and after the 50th anniversary commemorations of the Revolution of 1956, during which the police brutally attacked peaceful protesters at a Fidesz rally, on Twitter, Deutsch wrote: "There are vile people.
 There are madmen of ill-will.
 There are disgusting stinkers.
 There are loathsome faggots.
 And there is Gyurcsány."
 In an interview with HVG, Deutsch acknowledged his words about Gyurcsány.
 On 27 July he tweeted: "Who the fuck is Thomas Melia?"
 This remark was widely condemned by liberals and socialists.
-Commenting on his remarks, Deutsch called them humorous, a kind of standup comedy.
+Commenting on his remarks, Deutsch called them humorous, a kind of comedy.